 Ellie shared their mood board which had a muted pastel colour palette, flowy fabric, hints of French rococo, and loads of beautiful flowers.
-I was absolutely delighted to see it because it aligns with my style.
+I was delighted to see it because it aligns with my style.
 It also helps that I’ve worked extensively with various UK wedding suppliers who have a similar style.
-I gladly recommended a few trusted wedding suppliers whom I thought were a great match for them and can deliver to Jersey.
+I gladly recommended a few trusted wedding suppliers whom I thought were a great match for them and could deliver to Jersey.

 For this Jersey wedding anniversary, Lenka Calligraphy prepared a love letter, delicately calligraphed on Eliz Rosenkranz handmade paper no less!
-There’re also luxury dinner menus, gift tags, and calligraphed place cards that complemented the overall theme.
+There were also luxury dinner menus, gift tags, and calligraphed place cards that complemented the overall theme.
 I’m sure you can tell how Ellie has carefully curated every little detail to make the celebration perfect.

 Flowers as you know, are my absolute favourite.
 So, I was quite excited when Ellie mentioned they’ve gone for My Wild Thymes.
 Clara who owns My Wild Thymes is one of Jersey’s most respected wedding florists.
 Clara created a stunning bouquet of blush pink, old rose, peach, and cream roses styled with astilbe and dried bleached ruscus.
 She also worked on several floral table centrepieces that matched the bouquet perfectly.

 If you’re a regular on my blog, you’ll know how much I love MonAnnie Cakes.
 Fen baked and iced the most scrumptious biscuits and macarons personalised with Ellie and Tom’s monogram.
 Seriously, the amount of work behind all these little treats is just amazing.